garrandall/popular-music-data/tracks/you-don-t-know-my-name-alicia-keys.md

 And you'll never get a chance to experience my lovin' (Oww)

-'Cause my lovin' feels like ooh
+'Cause my lovin' feels like oh
 But you don't know my name
 ('Round and 'round and 'round we go, will you ever know?)
-And I swear it feels like ooh (Ooh, ooh, ooh)
+And I swear it feels like oh(Oh, oohohoh
 But you don't know my name
 ('Round and 'round and 'round we go, will you ever know?)